shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab01_Customer_Service_Workspace.md

 14. Select the remaining session for the **Defective Speaker** case and click on **Close the session** and confirm with **Close**.

 15. The Customer Service Agent Dashboard is displayed.

+**Result:** You have successfully created customer Service workspace and displayed on the Customer Service Agent Dashboard.